 A hybrid strategy that combines traditional link building and digital PR is often the most effective.
 Each method has strengths and weaknesses, and together they cover both volume and authority:

 Mix the two approaches based on your budget and what you want to achieve.
-Start with traditional link building to lay the groundwork, then use digital PR to score those high-authority links that really move the needle in search results.
+Start with traditional link building to lay the groundwork, then use digital PR to land the high-authority placements that shift your rankings and citation profile.

 4. Develop GEO-Relevant Content